daybrush/scenejs-render/README.md

 In order to be able to use this module, make sure you have [ffmpeg](https://ffmpeg.org/) installed on your system (including all necessary encoding libraries like libmp3lame or libx264).

+  * ffmpeg must be installed and available in PATH.
+  * Or if it's in the local folder, set `ffmpegPath`.
+  `$ render --ffmpegPath ./ffmpeg`

 ## Installation
 ```bash
 $ npm install @scenejs/render